wolfworldrun/Arbitrum-Orbit-Chain-WolfWorldRun/README.md

 - Ran provided hardhat script with private key of owner account to deploys my chains contracts.
 This handles the following:
   - Fund the batch-poster and validator (staker) accounts on your underlying L2 chain.
   - Deposit ETH into your account on the chain using your chain's newly deployed bridge.
-  - Deploy your Token Bridge contracts on both L2 and local Orbit chains.
+  - Deploy your Token Bridge contracts on both Layers and local Orbit chains.
   - Configure parameters on the chain.